-For more information on the difference between unicellular and multicellular organisms, their examples and other related topics, keep visiting BYJU’S website or @ BYJU’S Biology.
+For more information on the difference between unicellular and multicellular organisms, their examples, or other related topics, keep visiting BYJU’S website or @ BYJU’S Biology.

 Frequently Asked Questions

 How do unicellular entities move?

 Movement in unicellular entities is brought about through cilia, pseudopodia, flagella, etc. They can locomote to find food and respond to threats by moving away.